The best places to live in Utrecht

 While Utrecht is smaller than Amsterdam or Rotterdam, it holds its own in terms of the neighbourhoods on offer.
 Owing to the presence of big academic and research institutions such as Utrecht University, the city has earned its place as a university town.
 Still, it is also home to many expat families and working professionals.

 Rental prices, an expat’s budget and lifestyle preferences are often the biggest determining factors when looking for housing.
 We also recommend expats consider living in a suburb close to work, schools and transport links.

 Here is a list of some of the most popular areas and suburbs in Utrecht.

 There is a variety of housing options available in Nieuwegein, including classic Dutch brick homes and modern high-rise apartment complexes.
-Many homes are located close to parks and lakes so this is a great suburb for expats moving to Utrecht with a young family.
+Many homes are located close to green spaces, parks and lakes, so this is a fantastic suburb for expats moving to Utrecht with children.

 Expat Health Insurance

 Cigna Global Health Insurance - 10% off any plans bought in November and December 2023

 With Cigna, you won't have to rely on foreign public health care systems, which may not meet your needs.
 Cigna allows you to speak to a doctor on demand, for consultations or instant advice, wherever you are in the world.
 They also offer full cancer care across all levels of cover, and settle the cost of treatments directly with the provider.
 Cigna is currently offering a 10% discount for seniors (over 60) on their Silver package.

 Sirelo has a network of more than 500 international removal companies that can move your furniture and possessions to your new home.
 By filling in a form, you’ll get up to 5 quotes from recommended movers.
 This service is free of charge and will help you select an international moving company that suits your needs and budget.